Convergence Analysis of the ProbAbilistic Gradient Estimator Algorithm for Weakly Convex Finite-Sum Optimization: Conclusion

 \section{Conclusion}

-We developed a unified Lyapunov analysis of the \algn{PAGE} stochastic algorithm in the broad framework of minimizing a sum of smooth weakly convex functions.
-Our results establish both linear convergence under the Polyak--{\L}ojasiewicz condition and sublinear convergence in the general regime, with complexities that interpolate smoothly between the nonconvex and convex cases.
-Our rates improve upon prior results in the convex case, while recovering known optimal results in the nonconvex case.
-Our study highlights the versatility of \algn{PAGE}, without requiring restrictive assumptions.
+We developed a unified Lyapunov analysis of the \algn{PAGE} stochastic algorithm in the broad framework of minimizing a sum of smooth, weakly convex functions.
+Our results establish both linear convergence under the Polyak--{\L}ojasiewicz condition and sublinear convergence in the general regime, yielding complexities that interpolate smoothly between the nonconvex and convex cases.
+Specifically, our analysis yields the following two main results: First, when $f$ is $\mu$-P{\L}, the gradient evaluation complexity of \algn{PAGE} is

+which is optimal at both extreme cases $\tau=0$ and $\tau=L$.
+Second, in the general weakly convex regime, the complexity is

+which is optimal in the nonconvex case ($\tau=L$).
+Thus, our derived rates improve upon prior results in the convex setting while recovering known optimal bounds in the nonconvex setting.
+Ultimately, our study highlights the versatility and efficiency of \algn{PAGE}, without requiring restrictive assumptions.